 In the northwest, the Goda Mountains offer an antidote to the arid landscapes of the rest of the country.
 Here, vegetation grows thick and lush on the shoulders of mountains that reach up to 5,740 feet/ 1,750 meters in height.
 Rural Afar villages offer a glimpse of Djibouti's traditional culture while the Day Forest National Park is an excellent choice for birding and wildlife enthusiasts.

 Djibouti–Ambouli International Airport is the main port of entry for most overseas visitors.
 It is located approximately 3.5 miles/ 6 kilometers from the center of Djibouti City.
 Ethiopian Airlines, Turkish Airlines and Kenya Airways are the biggest carriers for this airport.
 It is also possible to take a train to Djibouti from the Ethiopian cities of Addis Ababa and Dire Dawa.
 All foreign visitors need a visa to enter the country, although some nationalities (including U.S.) can purchase a visa on arrival.
+Check this website or consult your nearest embassy for further information.

 In addition to ensuring that your routine vaccines are up to date, it is recommended to vaccinate against Hepatitis A and Typhoid before traveling to Djibouti.
 Anti-malaria medication is also required, while those traveling from a yellow fever country will need to provide proof of vaccination before being allowed into the country.
 Check the Centers for Disease Control and Prevention website for further details.